lava-nc/lava-dl/lava/lib/dl/bootstrap/README.md

 # Lava-DL Bootstrap

+In general ANN-SNN conversion methods for rate based SNN result in high latency of the network.
+This is because the rate interpretation of a spiking neuron using ReLU acitvation unit breaks down for short inference times.

-`lava.lib.dl.bootstrap` accelerates rate coded Spiking Neural Network (SNN) training using by dynamically estimating the equivalent ANN transfer function of a spiking layer with a picewise linear model at regular interval and using the ANN equivlent network to train the original SNN.
+`lava.lib.dl.bootstrap` accelerates rate coded Spiking Neural Network (SNN) training by dynamically estimating the equivalent ANN transfer function of a spiking layer with a picewise linear model at regular interval and using the ANN equivlent network to train the original SNN.

 **Highlight features**